 Substrates

 Five substrate that are commonly encountered by the Seychelles police were chosen and summarised in Table 1.
-This consist of two types of carboards; Chipboard single walled general-purpose cardboard and fibreboard a heavy-duty cardboard.
+This consist of two types of cardboards; Chipboard single walled general-purpose cardboard and fibreboard a heavy-duty cardboard.
 All substrates were sourced from Officeworks.
 Prior to fingermark collection a collection grid was printed on the substrates.